owaiswiz/BitCamp2k18/README.md

 # Readme

-### Installation and Running
+### Installation

 * Make sure you have installed Ruby (2.4.0 or greater) - [Install using rvm](https://rvm.io/rvm/install)
-* Make sure you have a functional postgres installation
+* Make sure you have a functional PostgreSQL installation

 ### Only for the first time
 1) Clone the repo && cd into it